niwciu/LCD_HD44780/ReadMe.md

     - [Defining banks for special characters.](#defining-banks-for-special-characters)
   - [Project main folders file structure](#project-main-folders-file-structure)

+## Features
+- Works with a connected LCD display in 4-bit mode with or without the LCD RW pin connected
+- Easy to port on different microcontrollers
+- Contain examples of portability to STM32, AVR, ESP8266
+- Allows to display strings/chars directly on LCD
+- Allows to put strings/chars in buffer and refresh LCD periodically with buffer content
+- Allows to define custom chars (more than 8) as well as custom char banks where different combination of custom characters can be easily loaded to LCD CGRAM
+- Library has currently predefined LCD types:
+  - 2 lines 16 characters (1602)
+  - 4 lines 16 characters (1604)
+  - 4 lines 20 characters (2004)
+- Allows to configure and compile only functionality that will be needed in the project

+## Release info
 ## Hardware configuration
 ### Requirements
 - LCD should be connected to uC in 4bit mode